Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Just because you're an independent contractor doesn't mean you don't qualify for financial assistance.

 For freelancers or sole proprietors without the safety net of a permanent job and salary, the additional layer of uncertainty caused by the coronavirus can be more than a little unsettling.
 The silver lining?
 There are resources that can help — thanks to the coronavirus stimulus bill that passed at the end of March 2020.

-Can freelancers, sole proprietors and independent contractors benefit from the stimulus package?
+How freelancers, sole proprietors and independent contractors can benefit from the stimulus packages

 The Coronavirus Aid, Relief and Economic Security (CARES) Act included the new SBA Paycheck Protection Program (PPP), which freelancers, sole proprietors and independent contractors are eligible to apply for.
 And it expanded how much self-employed individuals can qualify for in March 2021 by allowing them to use gross annual income to calculate payroll costs.
 Sole Proprietors and independent contractors can also qualify for Economic Injury Disaster Loans (EIDL).

 You’re not only eligible for benefits if you contract COVID-19 yourself, but also if you’re forced to work reduced hours to care for a family member or relative that has the coronavirus.
 It even offers benefits to parents who are forced to stop working to care for their children whose school or daycare shut down.